AshleeGhil/week7/README.md

-I have two different readmes why the fuck is that?
+I have two different readmes why the fuck is that????????????